 The Scheme is fully approved by HM Revenue and Customs, which means that, if you earn enough to pay tax, you will receive tax relief on your contributions.
 To achieve this, your contributions are deducted from your allowances before you pay tax.
 So, for example, if you pay tax at the rate of 20%, every £1 that you contribute to the Scheme only costs you 80p net.

 There are restrictions on the amount of tax relief available on pension contributions.
-If the value of your pension savings increase in any one year by more than the annual allowance you may have to pay a tax charge.
+If the value of your pension savings increases in any one year by more than the annual allowance you may have to pay a tax charge.
 Most people will not be affected by the annual allowance.

 Can I make extra contributions to increase my benefits?

-Members are able to increase their benefits by making additional voluntary contributions (AVCs).
+Members can increase their benefits by making additional voluntary contributions (AVCs).
 Additionally, you may pay contributions into a personal pension plan or a stakeholder pension scheme.
-These options are explained in more detail on pages 19 to 21.
+These options are explained in more detail in the Increasing your benefits section.

 Is there a limit to how much I can contribute?

-At the present time there is no overall limit on the amount of contributions you can pay (although there is a limit on the amount you can pay into the Scheme’s AVC arrangement – see page 19).
+There is no limit on the amount of contributions you can pay (although there is a limit on the amount you can pay into the Scheme’s AVC arrangement – see the Increasing your benefits section).
 However, tax relief will only be given on contributions up to 100% of your UK taxable earnings (or, if greater, £3,600 to a ‘tax relief at source’ arrangement, such as a personal pension or stakeholder pension scheme).

 There are also HM Revenue and Customs controls known as the lifetime allowance and the annual allowance on all the pension savings you can have before you become subject to a tax charge.
 Most scheme members’ pension savings will be less than these allowances.